floor9design-ltd/json-api-formatter/docs/project/usage.md

 * [simple usage](usage-simple.md)

-There is also a tutorial that builds several repsonses:
+There is also a tutorial that builds several responses:

 * [example responses](usage-example-responses.md)